pomsky-lang/pomsky/book/src/language-tour/groups.md

 # Groups

-Multiple expressions can be grouped together by wrapping them in `()`.
+Multiple expressions can be grouped together by wrapping them in <rulex>`()`.
 This is useful when we have multiple alternatives that all start or end with the same thing:

 ```rulex
 'tang' ('ible' | 'ent' | 'o')